Part 1: The Danger of Waterfall Thinking: Just Enough, Just In Time Is Actually Very Little

 It may seem counterintuitive but one of the secrets of SAFe® is that the better you get at SAFe®, and at PI planning, the more you can trust the teams and the less preparation you need to do.

 In this first blog posting we have described how and why you should resist the temptation to over-centralize detailed analysis, or the temptation to complete a detailed preparation of stories prior to the PI planning session.
 In the next blog posting we will specifically focus on the seven deadly sins of feature preparation.
-Stay tuned for Part 2.
+Read Part Two.